What happens when I am admitted?

 Q: What types of student organizations exist on campus?

-A: There are primarily two organizations that our graduate students can be involved with, the first being the Graduate and Professional Student Association and the School of Social Work’s Student Executive Council, and the Union of Black Social Work Students.
+A: There are primarily three organizations that our graduate students can be involved with, the first being the Graduate and Professional Student Association, the School of Social Work’s Student Executive Council, and the Union of Black Social Work Students.

 Q: Are there other types of counseling services provided by the School or University?